petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Session Duration

-The length of time an average session lasts.
+This is the length of time an average session lasts.
 A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).

 ## Sessions by Location